 In this case — in this work — Dr. Long’s focus is on what such experiences indicate about the Creator Himself.

-“I knew I was being held in unlimited love, and that love was forever,” said one person whose near death was due (as so many are) to a car accident.
 “It was like loving the way God loves, and when that happened, my heart opened and it felt like my soul touched the unseen Creator.
 I knew God exists and that we are a part of everything.”

-“God loves each of us as if there were only one of us.”
+Many simply report, however, what Saint Augustine said, centuries ago: “God loves each of us as if there were only one of us.”

-“God was totally ‘beyond’ anything I had ever imagined — beyond language and thought, utterly beyond, but at the same time right there in front of me, mysteriously near and ‘accessible.’
-This can seem so lame now: total love, total goodness, total knowing.”
+“God was totally ‘beyond’ anything I had ever imagined — beyond language and thought, utterly beyond, but at the same time right there in front of me, mysteriously near and ‘accessible,'” said another.
+“This can seem so lame now: total love, total goodness, total knowing.”

 “I was wrapped in rays of the sun and felt safe, secure, and peaceful — like I’ve never felt before,” said a woman named Sharon.
 “There was a beautiful garden and gorgeous music.
 I felt rocked and cared for like a baby.